webdynamix/stamps/README.md

 ## Installation

 Must have node installed.
-Run the following in project directory to download node modules.
+Run the following in project directory to download node modules(package.json).

 ```
 npm i